 The Carmelo School District was established in the 1850s and served all the families in the Carmel Valley and beach area.
 The Bay School was established in 1879 on Joseph Gregg's ranch at the mouth of San Jose Creek.
-The Sunset School was founded in 1904, was the first and only public school established in the village of Carmel.
+The Sunset School, founded in 1904, was the first and only public school established in the village of Carmel.
 Children first attended classes in Delos Goldsmith's shed with Mary Westphal as teacher.
 Increasing enrollment, however, created a need for larger quarters.
-Classes were temporarily moved to Michael J. Murphy's lumber yard while plans were drawn for a two-room school house on the southeast corner of Ninth and San Carlos.
-Completed in 1906, the mission Revival style building held forty-eight students in eight grades during its first year.
-In late 1931, additional classrooms and an auditorium were built to accommodate the growing student body.
-During this time, older students attended high school in Monterey or Pacific Grove.
-Miss Emma Williams taught a private school at two sites from 1906 through the 1930s.
+Classes were temporarily moved to Michael J. Murphy's lumber yard while plans were drawn for a two-room school house on the

-91 Sharon Lee Hale, A Tribute to Yesterday, 1980.
+90 Sharon Lee Hale, A Tribute to Yesterday, 1980.

-92 Elmont Waite, "The Cities of America: Carmel, California," The Saturday Evening Post, 15 May 1948.
+91 Elmont Waite, "The Cities of America: Carmel, California," The Saturday Evening Post, 15 May 1948.

-^{94 &}quot;Council Gives 'Go Ahead' on Civic Center," Carmel Pine Cone, 17 February 1966, p.1.
+^{93 &}quot;Council Gives 'Go Ahead' on Civic Center," Carmel Pine Cone, 17 February 1966, p.1.

-95 Sharon Lee Hale, A Tribute to Yesterday, 1980.
+94 Sharon Lee Hale, A Tribute to Yesterday, 1980.

-96 State law at the turn of the century required that a school be formed when as many as seven children lived in a town.
+95 State law at the turn of the century required that a school be formed when as many as seven children lived in a town.
 Sharron Lee Hale states on page 10 of her book, Tribute to Yesterday, that "Devendorf, who was in favor of beginning a school in Carmel, begged the Nortons to stay so that Mabel [their daughter] would make the seventh pupil the law required and he could have his school."